 It’s more difficult to get a loan with bad credit, but it’s still doable.
 Consider taking out a secured personal loan or a Payday Alternative Loan from a federal credit union.

-These are some of the best ways to find cash fast, without undue hassle, cost, or risk.
-But there are tons of other options out there, and rather than leave it up to ambiguity, here’s confirmation of the ones that are just not worth it.
+These are a few other ways to find cash fast, without undue hassle, cost, or risk.
+But there are tons of better options out there, and rather than leave it up to ambiguity, here’s a breakdown of the ones that are just not worth it.

 Stay away from cash sources like: